Savith-02/parkside-gateways-reservations-system/README.md

-# parkside-gateways-reservations-system
+# Parkside Gateways Reservations System

-- Reservation System for Circuit Bungalows and Campsites near National Parks This reservation system is designed to streamline the booking process for Circuit Bungalows and Campsites located near National Parks.
+Reservation System for Circuit Bungalows and Campsites near National Parks.
+This reservation system is designed to streamline the booking process for Circuit Bungalows and Campsites located near National Parks.

-## Features:
+## Features

-### User Authentication:
+### User Authentication
 - Users can sign up for an account or log in using their credentials.
--- Only logged in uses are given access to all features.
+- Only logged-in users are given access to all features.

-### Reservation Management:
+### Reservation Management
 - Users can view available Circuit Bungalows and Campsites of a selected Park.
 - They can make reservations for specific dates and locations.
 - The system provides confirmation and booking details upon successful reservation.

-Dashboard:
+### Dashboard
-Users have access to a dashboard displaying their reservation history.
+- Users have access to a dashboard displaying their reservation history.
-The dashboard provides an overview of past and upcoming reservations.
+- The dashboard provides an overview of past and upcoming reservations.

-## Technologies Used:
+## Technologies Used

-Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
-Backend: PHP
+- Backend: PHP
-Database: MySQL
+- Database: MySQL

-## Setup Instructions:
+## Setup Instructions

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Install dependencies using npm install.
+2. Install dependencies using npm install.
-Set up MongoDB database and configure connection settings in the .env file.
+3. Set up MongoDB database and configure connection settings in the .env file.
-Run the application using npm start.
+4. Run the application using npm start.
-Access the application via the provided URL.
+5. Access the application via the provided URL.

-## File Structure:
+## File Structure

-app.js: Main entry point of the application. routes/: Contains route handlers for different endpoints (e.g., authentication, reservations). models/: Defines data models for users, reservations, and other entities. controllers/: Contains logic for handling various requests. views/: Frontend views for user interface components. public/: Static assets such as images, stylesheets, and client-side JavaScript files. config/: Configuration files for database connection, authentication strategies, etc.
-Contributing:

-Acknowledgments:
+- `app.js`: Main entry point of the application.
+- `routes/`: Contains route handlers for different endpoints (e.g., authentication, reservations).
+- `models/`: Defines data models for users, reservations, and other entities.
+- `controllers/`: Contains logic for handling various requests.
+- `views/`: Frontend views for user interface components.
+- `public/`: Static assets such as images, stylesheets, and client-side JavaScript files.
+- `config/`: Configuration files for database connection, authentication strategies, etc.

+## Contributing

+- Contributions are welcome!
+Please submit pull requests for any enhancements or bug fixes.
+- For major changes, open an issue first to discuss potential modifications.

+## Acknowledgments

 [List any acknowledgments or references here]
 A full-fledged website for making and managing reservations.
-Based on a pure PHP backend with no frameworks and minimal dependecies.
+Based on a pure PHP backend with no frameworks and minimal dependencies.